Difference between Glycolysis and Krebs

 It is not connected with oxidative phosphorylation.

-It is connected with oxidative phosphorylation.
+It is connected with oxidative

 Oxygen is not requires for glycolysis.